-Enlist the whole family
+Enlist the whole family during a military move

 As one of my friends said “I am not the only person who will be living here… everyone needs to help!”
 If your spouse is still on leave, tackle the big rooms together (like the kitchen).
 Give teenagers the freedom to organize their own rooms.
 No, it may not be done the way you will do it, but who cares if the underwear is in the bottom drawer instead of the top drawer, right?
 At least it is done, and you didn’t have to do it.
 Smaller children can be given smaller tasks, like unwrapping all the stuffed animals (because, clearly, they needed to be wrapped in paper) and putting them away.

 Send your entire family on vacation and do it yourself

 Unpacking and organizing an entire home following a military move can be a great bonding experience for some families.
 For others?
 Having help is great… unless it’s not, and that is completely a personal choice.
 There’s nothing wrong with saying, “I love you all fiercely.
 Now, you all need to leave for 5 days so I can get this house put together.
 Send me pictures, try not to drive your Dad crazy!”
 Then crank up your favorite tunes, try out all the food delivery services in your new town, lock the doors… and get it done!

 Have boxes and boxes of stuff that just don’t fit or feel right in the new house?
 Not really excited about keeping that dresser in the kitchen because there is literally no where else to put it now that your bedrooms are smaller?
 Instead of piling it all in the garage, HOPING the stuff will fit in the next house, just have a yard sale and get rid of it!
 You can make a few extra dollars to buy curtains that actually WORK in your new living room.
 And you might even meet some neighbors in the process.